cruhl/typescript-tooling/packages/typescript-tooling/README.md

 }
 ```

-To enable `npm run ui:build` from the project root, we need to modify
+To enable `npm run ui:build` from the root, we need to modify the NPM script in
-the NPM script in the root `package.json`...
+the base `package.json`...

 ```
 // `package.json`